-Let’s talk about sexual response and sexual desire, shall we?
+Let’s delve into a lovely talk about sexual response and sexual desire, shall we?

 So, you’re not having sex.
 Or maybe you are, but it’s not great.
 There are a host of valid and understandable reasons why this may be, including physical and emotional reasons.
 Maybe you used to have high sexual desire and don’t know where it went.
 Maybe you haven’t really felt all that sexual of a person, so no sex is normal for you, but you’re interested and curious about your sexual self.
 Whatever the case may be, I would like to share with you some truths about what can work to expand your sexual well-being.
 I’ll try not to get too technical, so bear with me.

 Truth #1: Sexual Response Consists of Two Parts - Gas and Brakes

 We all have what’s called a “dual control model” of sexual response:

 The “sexual excitation system” (SES), which is the “accelerator” of our sexual response.

 The “sexual inhibition system” (SIS), which is the “brake” of our sexual response.

 Our SES/accelerator scans the environment for things that our brain interprets as sexually relevant and sends signals from the brain to the genitals with “turn on” messages.
 For instance, seeing your partner cooking dinner for you.
 That can be a turn on, especially if they do the dishes.
 There is no sexier aphrodisiac than seeing your partner take care of household chores, right?